ncarp/petclinic-vue/README.md

-# frontend
+# Spring Petclinic VueJS

+## VueJS frontend for Spring Petclinic

+Warning: **client only**.
+Use REST API from backend [spring-petclinic-rest project](https://github.com/spring-petclinic/spring-petclinic-rest) You need start backend server before start frontend application.

-This template should help get you started developing with Vue 3 in Vite.
+This version is using Vue 3 in Vite.

 ## Recommended IDE Setup